MarioCarlosChita/PreInjector/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.
+TODO: PreInjector is a dart simple package  with helps you  to make your dependency injection easy, and it still in developing feel free to contribute.

 ## Features

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.
+TODO: RegisterFactory<T>(T servive).

 ## Getting started